Mohoric wins pulsating Tour de France stage as Roglic routed - RFI

 Le Creusot (France) (AFP)

-Slovenia's Matej Mohoric won stage seven of the Tour de France on Friday as Mathieu van der Poel kept the yellow jersey after leading a breakaway on an epic 249km run from Vierzon to Le Creusot.
+Slovenia's Matej Mohoric won stage seven of the Tour de France on Friday as leader Mathieu van der Poel kept the yellow jersey against the odds by leading a breakaway on an epic 249km run from Vierzon to Le Creusot.

-Defending champion Tadej Pogacar limited his losses while Ineos's best-placed rider Richard Carapaz wasted energy with a doomed late breakaway before being caught on the line.
+Defending champion Tadej Pogacar limited his losses and remains a force to be reckoned with, while Ineos's best-placed rider Richard Carapaz wasted energy with a doomed late breakaway before being caught on the line as the British team continue to suffer.

+A mass attack after 50km of the longest stage in 21-years stunned race favourite Pogacar, as over 20 riders got away after a 15km struggle to contain them wilted.

+The large escape group, all working hard to maximise the damage, soon opened up a seven-minute lead, leaving a sense of confusion in the teams left behind including the UEA and Ineos teams.

 "It hasn't sunk in," said a visibly thrilled Mohoric.
 "This completes my set as I won at the Giro and the Vuelta," he said.